RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

 Name: flipflops between using Felicity and Trouble depending on mood once Brun has dubbed her so.
-Uses Felicity when scared, worried, anxious or actively suffering Uses Trouble when happy, safe, in an embrace, holding someone's hand
+Uses Felicity when scared, worried, anxious or actively suffering Uses Trouble when happy, safe, in an embrace, holding someone's hand Uses exclusively pronouns and generic descriptors when having a panic attack

 appearance:
 pale skin, splotched with bruises (at the start of the story, eventually the bruises fade)